 This painful disease results from a bacterium commonly found in poor communities that have limited access to adequate sanitation and water.
 If trachoma is left untreated, continued infection of the eyelid causes the eyelashes to turn inward and rake the cornea, leaving a person to literally blink him or herself blind.

 Helen Keller International is helping six African countries increase their ability to eliminate blinding trachoma by 2020.
-We help train local surgeons to conduct surgeries to preserve the sight of those afflicted.
-Since 2009 we have helped provide more than 20,000 of these simple 20 minute procedures at a cost of just $40–60 per person.
+Since 2008 we have helped provide more than 150,000 of these simple 20 minute procedures in Burkina Faso, Cameroon, Ethiopia, Mali, Niger and Tanzania at a cost of just $40–60 per person.
+Our MMDP Project is helping to intensify these efforts especially to train local surgeons to conduct surgeries to preserve the sight of those afflicted.
 Our support has helped change the lives of many who thought they had forever lost their ability to see their children, grandchildren and the world around them.

 Helen Keller’s teacher, Anne Sullivan, lost much of her sight due to a trachoma infection contracted as a child due to poor living conditions in the 1870s.